zicat/tributary/doc/user_guide.md

 records.
 It has a simple and flexible architecture based on streaming records flows.
 It is robust and fault tolerant.

-The duty of tributary is to provide records uploading network interface, ensure records not lost and sink records to multi external systems, ensure external systems failures not affect each other and not affect sources.
+The duty of tributary is to provide records uploading network interface, ensure records not lost and sink records to multi external systems, ensure the crash of some external systems not affect other sinks and not affect sources.

 ## Architecture